Evilsmaher/MoreSocial/README.md

 ## TODO

 - Check roster and make sure the changes from guild list are actually logging off and not leaving the guild or joining the guild
+- Track the previous user tab
+  - When requesting Guild or friends, it clicks on their tab if the window is open (conversely, does nothing if  window is closed).
+Instead of changing this on the user every 30 sec, we should put it back to where it was :)
+    - May even hook on switch and if the bool `RequestGuildiesList` == true, don't tab swap

 ## Issues